shijithpk/website/content/blog/2021-06-22-automating-music-discovery/index.md

 +++

 ### TLDR
-I'm an amateur python coder and this post is about my attempt to make discovering new music easier.
+I'm an amateur python coder and I write here about trying to make it easier to find new music.
 I do this by essentially combining playlists from influential music websites and radio stations into a single one on Spotify.

 Have decided to do this and not use Spotify's human-curated and algorithmic playlists because they lack authority for me.